 What this means for airport sleepers

 Schiphol is open overnight, but late-night access is more controlled than during the day.
 Expect fewer open areas, limited services, and possible checks by staff.
-If you’re staying overnight, be prepared to remain in designated zones, keep your boarding pass handy, and plan for a quieter—but not fully comfortable—overnight stay.
+If you plan to stay overnight, be prepared to remain in designated zones and keep your boarding pass accessible.

 Rest & Relaxation Zones